 Students finding it necessary to completely withdraw (completely separate) from the university must do so officially to maintain good standing and to assure readmission.
 Students intending to completely withdrawal must have the approval of the Vice President for Student Life and clearance from all designated offices.
-Complete Withdrawal forms are available in the Student Life Office.
+Complete Withdrawal forms are available in the Student Life Office

 A student may withdraw up to exactly one month before the last day of class with a grade of W. After that date, a grade of WP or WF will be assigned by the instructor of the course unless the withdrawal is due to substantiated illness or emergency in which case a W may be assigned by the Vice President for Academic Affairs.
 Grades of W, WP, and WF do not count in the computation of the student grade point average.
 Students who fail to withdraw officially from a course will receive a grade of F for the course work.
+Students enrolled in graduate or accelerated programs must refer to the term schedule or program handbook for withdrawal periods.